KArT4206/Traffic_Light_Scheduling_System/README.md

 ```

 Place this file in the same folder as the compiled binary when running with dataset input.

+## Machine Learning Integration (Traffic Input Generation)

+A Python script uses YOLOv3 to detect vehicles from video sources or image folders and generates a `traffic_input.csv` file with traffic counts per direction.
+This allows automated and accurate real-world data collection to feed into the scheduling system.

+### How it Works

+- Loads `yolov3.cfg` and `yolov3.weights`
+- Processes video files from North, South, East, and West directions
+- Detects vehicles and counts cars/bikes using pre-defined class IDs
+- Saves the summed counts to `traffic_input.csv`

 ## Time and Space Complexity